Travelling with a toddler is part of being a parent, and taking them overseas with you on your Bali holiday is something you’ll cherish forever.

 Is it safe to travel to Bali with a baby?
 What do I need to bring?
 Where do we stay?
 How to get baby food?
 What about nappy supplies and baby formulas?
 The list is endless, and countless questions are racing around in your head, but this article is a comprehensive guide to travel to Bali with a toddler, hopefully answering all of your questions and taking the stress out of travelling with your baby.

-At Bali Villa Escapes, we know Bali is a fantastic holiday destination and a great place to take a small infant/toddler – the island is relatively small, so it’s easy to get to your villa or hotel from the airport, and prices compared to back home in Australia, New Zealand or the USA are soooo much cheaper, and if you want to go on a tour, it can easily be arranged by the villa manager.
+At Bali Villa Escapes, we know Bali is a fantastic holiday destination and a great place to take a small infant/toddler – the island is relatively small, so it’s easy to get to your Seminyak family villa or family villa in Canggu from the airport, and prices compared to back home in Australia, New Zealand or the USA are soooo much cheaper, and if you want to go on a tour, it can easily be arranged by the villa manager.
 Plus, most villas provide in-house nanny services and babysitters, freeing the parents for a romantic dinner or day trip.

 Also Read